tangent-tz/tan-S/Documentation/Lexical Analyzer/Punctuator.md

-The `Punctuator` enum represents the various punctuators or operators that can be recognized in the language your compiler is designed to parse.
+The `Punctuator` enum represents the various punctuators or operators that can be recognized in the language the compiler is designed to parse.

 Each enum constant represents a specific punctuator in the language, such as `ADD` for '+', `SUBTRACT` for '-', `MULTIPLY` for '*', `DIVIDE` for '/', `EQUALS` for '==', `NOTEQUALS` for '!=', and so on.